Skip to content

 I obtained the image from here.

-Before using the vinyl cutter, I began by creating a bitmap of the previous image so that it would be ready to cut.
+Before using the vinyl cutter, I began by creating a vector graphic of the previous image so that it would be ready to cut.
 In order to do this, I opened the image into Corel Draw, an 2D vector CAD application.
 I then resized it to be around 3 inches in height and width.
 After this, I selected the image, chose the “trace bitmap” option in the toolbar, and created a quick trace.
-Finally, I selected the orignal image and deleted it, leaving only the bitmap.
+Although the tool is called “trace bitmap”, it actually creates a vector image.
+Finally, I selected the orignal image and deleted it, leaving only the vector graphic.
 After sending the file to the vinyl cutter, it was now ready to be cut.

 However, before I could actually cut, I had to set up all of the materials I would need.
 These included: yellow, pink, and black vinyl; scissors, tweezers, transfer tape, a squeegie, and a cutting mat.
 Then, I began the actual cutting process.
 I decided to start with the yellow vinyl, which I would use for the right part of the sticker.
 I loaded it onto the cutting mat and used the squeegee to make sure it stayed.
 Then, I loaded the cutting mat into the machine and began the job.
 This is what the vinyl looked like after (each of the cuts took about a minute).